vincentwong2188/Blind-Auction/README.md

 To connect to the Testnet, simply navigate into the `./webapp/configurations.js` file.
 Make the following change:

-1. Change the ENVIRONMENT constant to `'Ganache'`.
+1. Change the ENVIRONMENT constant to `'Ropsten'`.

 And that's it!
 The project is now linked to the Ropsten Network.